 – I cut the shredded cheeses back to about 1 3/4 c. total.

 - Meat & Cheese Sandwiches; Greek Yogurt with Honey; Apples; Fresh Pineapple

-- Ground Beef and Potatoes Skillet; Lettuce Salad with Mexican Dressing and Homemade Ranch; Rhubarb Crisp
+- Easy Ground Beef and Potato Skillet; Lettuce Salad with Mexican Dressing and Homemade Ranch; Rhubarb Crisp

 – I used frozen rhubarb that we grew for the crips.